Deformations of some local Calabi-Yau manifolds: The good crepant case: Some classes of examples

-\begin{remark} Kawamata \cite[p.\ 97]{Kawamata} introduced an invariant $\sigma(Y)$, the \textsl{defect} of $Y$, for a normal projective variety measuring the failure of $\Q$-factoriality for $Y$.
-For a rational singularity $(X,x)$ in dimension $3$, there is a local analogue $\sigma(x)=\dim H^2(\hX)/\sum_i\Cee[E_i]$ defined by Namikawa-Steenbrink \cite[(3.9)]{NS}.
-It is immediate to see $\sigma(x)=\ell$ via the link exact sequence
+\begin{remark} Kawamata \cite[Section~1, p.\ 97]{Kawamata1988} introduced an invariant $\sigma(Y)$, the \textsl{defect} of $Y$, for a normal projective variety measuring the failure of $\Q$-factoriality for $Y$.
+For a rational singularity $(X,x)$ in dimension $3$, there is a local analogue $\sigma(x)=\dim H^2(\hX)/\sum_i\Cee[E_i]$ defined by Namikawa--Steenbrink; \textit{cf.} \cite[Equation~(3.9)]{NS}.
+It is immediate to see that $\sigma(x)=\ell$ via the link exact sequence

 The relationship between the local and global invariants is as follows.
-If $Y$ is a compact complex threefold with isolated rational singularities, for each $y\in Y_{\text{sing}}$ we have the link $L_y$ and the local invariant $\ell_y =\dim H^2(L_y) = \dim H^3(L_y)$.
-Let $T$ be the kernel of the natural map $\bigoplus_{y\in Y_{\text{sing}}}H^3(L_y) \to H^4(Y)$ and let $\sigma(Y)$ be the dimension of the image of $\bigoplus_{y\in Y_{\text{sing}}}H^3(L_y) \to H^4(Y)$.
+If $Y$ is a compact complex threefold with isolated rational singularities, for each $y\in Y_{\text{sing}}$, we have the link $L_y$ and the local invariant $\ell_y =\dim H^2(L_y) = \dim H^3(L_y)$.
+Let $T$ be the kernel of the natural map $\bigoplus_{y\in Y_{\text{sing}}}H^3(L_y) \to H^4(Y)$, and let $\sigma(Y)$ be the dimension of the image of $\bigoplus_{y\in Y_{\text{sing}}}H^3(L_y) \to H^4(Y)$.
 Thus clearly